6 Tips for Safe Remote Computing

 Many organizations and individuals are still lax about applying updates to software or upgrading from old versions known to be insecure.
 This is one of the main ways that systems actually get exploited in the real world.

 There are a few products which are the main targets of such attackers: Microsoft Office, Adobe Flash, and Oracle's Java.
-Windows itself (including Internet Explorer) is also a very large target, but not so much for very recent versions.
+Windows itself (including Internet Explorer) is also a very large target, as seen with the recent WanaCry ransomware attack.
 Adobe has done a good job of minimizing vulnerabilities in Acrobat and the PDF Readers.
 But you should make a point of applying updates on all of these products promptly.

 If your company allows you to install personal software on a company device, remember that they may not update your software.
 It's your job to do so.